EOluwatobi/LITA-CAPSTONE-SALES-PROJECT/README.md

 ![Sales year comparison](https://github.com/user-attachments/assets/0dfe11dc-407c-4181-87ce-1632bd85d090)

+The cumulative sales revenue generated from year 2023(January - December) generated from the sales of products across yhe 4 regions which the store operates is $1,103,300 while for the year 2024( January - July) is $995

 ### Conclusion and Recommendation

+There is a noticable
 ### Addtional resources

  Find here file to the SQL Queries used to explore the data.